crsl4/phylogenetics-class/lecture-notes/lecture1.md

 ## Grading

 Formal assessments (canvas):
-- Ungraded: complete/incomplete
+- Not graded: complete/incomplete
-- No late submission
+- Half the points for one week late submission
 - You can miss 4 assessments without penalty

 Github commits (canvas):
 - To encourage work on your project since the beginning
-- Ungraded: complete/incomplete
+- Not graded: complete/incomplete
-- No late submission
+- Half the points for one week late submission
-- You can 2 assessments without penalty
+- You can miss 2 assessments without penalty

 Final report and reproducible:
 - Up to one week late submission (for 20% point penalty)